Originality verification

 Draft, refine, and deliver English in one calm workspace.

-Diglot plagiarism checker interface
+Diglot AI plagiarism checker with inline overlap highlighting

 How this workflow works